microsoft/playwright/docs/api.md

   - `path` <[string]> The file path to save the image to.
 The screenshot type will be inferred from file extension.
 If `path` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
 If no path is provided, the image won't be saved to the disk.
   - `type` <"png"|"jpeg"> Specify screenshot type, defaults to `png`.
   - `quality` <[number]> The quality of the image, between 0-100.
 Not applicable to `png` images.
-  - `fullPage` <[boolean]> When true, takes a screenshot of the full scrollable page, instead of the currently visibvle viewport.
+  - `fullPage` <[boolean]> When true, takes a screenshot of the full scrollable page, instead of the currently visible viewport.
 Defaults to `false`.
   - `clip` <[Object]> An object which specifies clipping of the resulting image.
 Should have the following fields:
     - `x` <[number]> x-coordinate of top-left corner of clip area
     - `y` <[number]> y-coordinate of top-left corner of clip area